 To ensure all students are being served appropriately and in alignment with Enough is Enough requirements, New York State must conduct a formal compliance review of all higher education institutions.
-This 2024-2025 Statewide Review of Compliance Review would culminate in a report similar to the one conducted in 2017 (Appendix D).
+This statewide compliance review would culminate in a report similar to the one conducted in 2017 (Appendix D).
 This review will generate current data on where campuses stand in compliance and identify where they need the most support.
-EIE providers and Technical Assistance providers can collaborate together efficiently and effectively, informed by the latest and most accurate and up-to-date data regarding the culture around campus sexual violence in New York State.
+EIE Providers and Technical Assistance providers can collaborate together efficiently and effectively, informed by the latest and most accurate and up-to-date data regarding the culture around campus sexual violence in New York State.